-Children’s Law Center (CLC) invites applications for full-time staff attorneys to work with the Guardian ad Litem program to begin Summer/Fall 2019.
+Children’s Law Center (CLC) invites applications for full-time staff attorneys to work with the Guardian ad Litem program to begin immediately/Summer 2019.
 Start dates are subject to change.

 Children’s Law Center fights so every child in DC can grow up with a loving family, good health and a quality education.
 Judges, pediatricians and families turn to us to advocate for children who are abused or neglected, who aren’t learning in school, or who have health problems that can’t be solved by medicine alone.
 With nearly 100 staff and hundreds of pro bono lawyers, we reach 1 out of every 9 children in DC’s poorest neighborhoods – more than 5,000 children and families each year.
 And, we multiply this impact by advocating for city-wide solutions that benefit all children.

 Lawyers in our Guardian ad Litem program represent children who are the subject of abuse and neglect cases in DC’s Family Court.
 CLC attorneys advocate for DC’s abused and neglected children, fighting to find safe homes and ensure that children receive the services they need to overcome the trauma that first brought them into the child welfare system.

 CLC is committed to providing high quality representation.
 To achieve this goal, new attorneys participate in an intensive training course before representing clients and receive intensive supervision during their first year of practice.
 In addition, CLC maintains reasonable caseloads of approximately 35 cases and provides ongoing training opportunities for all attorneys.

 Staff attorneys work closely with CLC social workers, investigators and special education attorneys to advocate, formally and informally, to advance the best interests of clients with regard to their safety, permanency, physical and mental health and education.

 - Bar admission in any jurisdiction required by start date

 - Immediate eligibility to waive into DC Bar required by start date